 - Evaluation Form for EACH storyteller (See Manual p.
 28: Evaluation Form, or print from library’s Storytelling website)

 - Criteria For Storytelling (See Manual p.
 21: Criteria for Evaluation Storytelling)

 - Registration and Parent Consent Form for EACH storyteller.
 Mark the corner box on the registration card to indicate those children who have met the storytelling criteria and have been judged to be a Festival or Ambassador Quality Storyteller.

-- Invitation Letter to be sent home to the parent if the child was judged as Festival or Ambassador Quality Storyteller, inviting them to the culminating Festival on Saturday, April 13th, 2019.
+- Invitation Letter to be sent home to the parent if the child was judged as Festival or Ambassador Quality Storyteller, inviting them to the culminating Festival on Saturday & Sunday, April 25th-26th, 2020.
 ALL children and their families and friends are invited to attend this FREE Festival.

 - Certificates (See Manual p.
 26: Certificates) should be awarded to ALL participants.

 - Stop watch or watch with second hand.
 All stories must be timed accurately and time entered on Registration Card (example: 4 min.
 32 sec.)
 Accuracy is critical for scheduling purposes at the culminating Festival.